 About Travel Made Joyful

 Ever since I studied abroad in Santiago, Chile in college, I have loved traveling.
 Exploring new places, meeting new people, trying new foods and learning about different cultures – travel has shaped who I am and greatly impacted the way I view the world.
-Since then, I’ve visited almost 30 countries on six continents (and the list continues to grow), learning two new languages along the way!
+Since then, I’ve visited over 40 countries on six continents (and the list continues to grow), learning three new languages (Spanish, French, and learning Italian) along the way!

 Now, my husband and I have made it a goal to share as much of the world and its people with our two children.
 Our hope is that it gives them an understanding that we are all more alike than we are different, and that there are so many ways that life can look.